 Construct a brighter and more efficient future - layer by layer.
-As a master's student in additive manufacturing, you will learn to create complex physical objects through 3D-printing and computer-assisted design processes in materials ranging from amorphous metals to biocompatible materials.
-Become a part of the initiative that gather research and education in the field of additive manufacturing at the Ångström Laboratory, one of Europe's most advanced functional materials laboratories.
+Through the Master's Programme in Additive Manufacturing, you will learn to create complex physical objects through 3D-printing and computer-assisted design processes in materials ranging from amorphous metals to biocompatible materials.
+Become a part of the initiative that gather research and education in the field of additive manufacturing at the University's Ångström Laboratory, one of Europe's most advanced functional materials laboratories.

 Why this programme?